 - Direct someone else to also listen to the call, if possible.

-- Take notes for police investigation.
+- Take notes for the police investigation.
 Record the caller's exact words.

-- Attempt to determine the caller's gender, age, accent, or other distinguishing speech characteristics, and demeanor.
+- Attempt to determine the caller's gender, age, accent or other distinguishing speech characteristics, and demeanor.

-- Listen for background noises that may help in identifying the location of the caller.
+- Listen for background noises that may help identify the caller's location.

 - Ask the caller the following questions:

 - 1. When is the bomb going to explode?

 - 2. Where is the bomb now?

 - 3. What does the bomb look like?

 - 4. What kind of bomb is it?

 - 5. What will cause the bomb to explode?

 - 6. Did you place the bomb?

 - 7. Why was the bomb placed?

 - 8. What is your address?

 - 9. What is your name?